LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 	In their bag, the player has 4 letters but only have access to 3.
 There will be an event later where Lakshmi realises there is a 4th letter.
 The 3 first letters are for NPCs.
 The player can take a right to go towards "central dolphin bay" or to the left towards "rural dolphin bay"

 **Event (Option chosen is player goes left)**
-	Player has mail for Doran and Oliver.
+	Player has mail for Oliver.
 They have to walk around to find where to go.
 Lakshmi passes by a boy sitting and staring into the horizon.
 	_Lakshmi_
 	_(In her head).
 He's been sitting since this morning.
 Should I go check on him?_
 	Option 1: Yes